LenYx24/nagyhz_1/README.md

 # This is the game I made for my Basics of Programming 1 class.

-It's written in C, I used SDL2 for the graphics and some more SDL2 helper libraries.
+It's written in C, I used SDL2 for the graphics and SDL2 helper libraries (SDL_image,gfx,ttf).

-I got the idea for this game, from a popular website: [loldodgegame](www.loldodgegame.com), and I basically copied the idea with a couple of twists.
+I got the idea for this game, from a popular website: [loldodgegame](www.loldodgegame.com), and I basically copied the game and simplified it a bit.

 ## How to run